 Plan your visit to the Entwined light installation in San Francisco

 Admission to this art installation is free.
-Peacock Meadow is on the east end of the park, near the Conservatory of Flowers.
+Peacock Meadow is on the east end of the park along JKF Drive, near the Conservatory of Flowers.
+Portions of JFK Drive are car-free, so plan accordingly.
 The Music Concourse Garage, which may be accessed from the Fulton Street and 10th Avenue entrance, is a 10-minute walk.